-Before it was acquired and rebranded in 2003, Virgin Interactive Entertainment, the Virgin Group’s own videogame development and publishing arm, has had a fruitful business history that made it a vanguard of the revolution that brought games from the arcade to home consoles.
+Before it was acquired and rebranded in 2003, Virgin Interactive Entertainment, the Virgin Group’s own videogame development and publishing arm, had a fruitful business history that made it a vanguard of the revolution that brought games from the arcade to home consoles.
 In case you’re interested, here is a list of Disney video games by Virgin Interactive developed and released in the 90s.

-It also had a great partnership with Disney, creating game titles based on some entries of the latter’s Animated Canon.
-This was due to the VIE office’s original location in Hollywood’s “30-mile zone” that helped it gain licenses to produce videogame adaptations of movies from that time.
+Virgin Interactive had a great partnership with Disney, creating game titles based on some entries of the latter’s Animated Canon.
+This was due to the VIE office’s original location in Hollywood’s “30-mile zone” which helped it gain licenses to produce videogame adaptations of movies from that time.

-Here’s a short list of Disney animation-based videogame adaptations developed in partnership with Virgin Interactive.
+Here are some of the best-known Disney animation-based videogame adaptations developed in partnership with Virgin Interactive.